Frequently Asked Questions

 How is my invention marketed or licensed?

-After presentation of the invention to IPAC and after consultation with the inventor(s), non-confidential material is prepared for distribution to selected or pertinent companies with research or commercial interest in a similar field.
+After consideration of the invention by IPAC and after consultation with the inventor(s), non-confidential material is prepared for distribution to selected or pertinent companies with research or commercial interest in a similar field.
 Technical details of an invention may be disclosed to interested parties under a confidential disclosure agreement.
 Based on further evaluation of the invention by interested companies, which often involves direct communication with the inventor(s), a potential licensee may be identified and negotiations for a license would begin.

 How is the license income distributed to inventors?